Mich. doctors charged with genital mutilation

 Nagarwala's employer, the Henry Ford Health System, told CNN in a statement, "the alleged criminal activity did not occur at any Henry Ford facility.
 We would never support or condone anything related to this practice.
 The doctor was immediately placed on administrative leave and her clinical privileges have been suspended."

 A detention hearing for the Attars is scheduled for April 26 at 1 p.m.
 ET.
-It's not clear whether any of the defendants have entered a plea.

 No charges have been filed against the parents of the girls.